kyllker/get-variables-for-predecting-biological-clock/README.md

     - Preprocessors: It is the folder with the scripts about clean and imput variables

-tests: in this folder there is a script to test the whole flow and get results
+tests: in this folder there is a script to test the whole flow and get results, proof_code.py is called

 There are also: